 Step 4:

 Is there another method of cold ironing textile fibers?
-Yes, of course!
+While it is not safe to use the steam feature of an iron when using the cold setting, there is another option.
 Most clothes steamers produce hot steam at around 100 degrees Celsius.
 If you have an acrylic shirt with creases, you can remove them with a steamer.
+Clothes steamers come in both handheld and standing versions.

 What is The Best Way to Care for And Repair Ironed Clothing?

 The best way to maintain the look of just-pressed clothes is to hang them immediately after ironing.
 Take immediate action if you scorch a garment while ironing.
-You may remove the scorch marks with laundry detergent, white vinegar, hydrogen peroxide, ammonia, or hydrogen bleach.
+You may be able to remove the scorch marks with laundry detergent, white vinegar, hydrogen peroxide, ammonia, or hydrogen bleach.

 Generally, evening wear comprises fabrics and designs that are difficult to iron or should not be ironed.
 The best way to remove wrinkles from a garment is to take it to the dry cleaners.
-You should take formal wear, such as gowns or suits, or garments that must be dry cleaned, to a dry cleaner for professional cleaning if you are unfamiliar with removing scorch marks.
+You should take formal wear, such as gowns or suits, or garments that must be dry cleaned, to a dry cleaner for professional cleaning.

 Frequently Asked Questions and Answers (FAQs)